IWantThisAsMyName/TetrisCode/README.md

 - Enter: start game
 ## Most Basic Rules
 - Pieces come from the top of the board
-- Can only move pieces left and right along with rotation and instant dropping
+- Pieces rotate, drop instantly, and move left and right
 - Game is over once pieces reach the top of the board
 - Can only remove pieces once all space in a line is filled
 - More lines cleared = faster pace